knative/serving/docs/spec/spec.md

   #   along with a cluster-specific prefix (here, mydomain.com).
   domain: my-service.default.mydomain.com

-  # serviceName: The name for the core Kubernetes Service that fronts this
+  # domainInternal: A DNS name for the default (traffic-split) route which can
-  #   route.
-Typically, the name will be the same as the name of the route.
+  # be accessed without leaving the cluster environment.
-  serviceName: my-service
+  domainInternal: my-service.default.svc.cluster.local

   traffic:
   # current rollout status list. configurationName references